 The unit of comparison depends on land use economics and how buyers and sellers use the property.
-The unit of comparison for the site analysis is price per homesite or economic unit.
+The unit of comparison for the site analysis is price per dry camp RV site or economic unit.

 Elements of Comparison

 Elements of comparison are property characteristics that cause the prices of real estate to vary.
 The following are the main elements of comparison: